estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Fortunately, React has a API for this: transitions.
 Transitions allow react to coordinate async requests in events and render.
 Let's see how we can use transitions here to create a better experience, with no flickering, and less code.
 - Let's replace the manual loading state with a transition here to simplify this pattern.
 IsPending and startTransition. startTransition creates lower priority, deferred state update.
-- We can use useTransition and wrap the state update and the async call, creating an Action.
+- We can use useTransition and wrap the state update and the async call.
 React 19 allowed transitions to be async.
 - Wrap it also around the setSelected to coordinate the whole update.
 This additional startTransition will not necessary in the future.
-- An action is a function called in a transition, meaning we have a specific term for this type of lower priority behavior.
+- Creating an Action.
+An action is a function called in a transition, meaning we have a specific term for this type of lower priority behavior.
 - Showcase.
 - All the updates execute once all transitions are done, keeping them in sync, less code and no flickering loading states.